eldonjakee08/Dell_Laptop_Supply_Spoofer/README.md

 So if you notice, the data reads "AC065" this basically tells the laptop that its an "AC" supply thats capable of outputting 65Watts!
 So if we just program these values on the same memory location in our own ID chip then we could essentially bypass the handshake.

-I tried reading the whole EEPROM memory of the ID chip and this is what i got.
+I tried reading the whole EEPROM of the ID chip and this is what i got.

 DELL00AC065195033CN0MGJN9LOC0001V8314A08

-DELL: Power supply brand
+DELL: Power supply manufacturer

 AC: AC supply